-This is probably the oldest piece that I do have at my Zen Cart powered on line boutique: Mariette's Back to Basics, 1862 French Christofle Sugar Sifter Spoon 'Filet Violon' (click it) a very rare and perfect Christofle Sugar Sifter Spoon from 1862 in the Filet Violon pattern.
+This is probably the oldest piece that I do have at my Zen Cart powered on line boutique: Mariette's Back to Basics, 1862 French Christofle Sugar Sifter Spoon 'Filet Violon' a very rare and perfect Christofle Sugar Sifter Spoon from 1862 in the Filet Violon pattern.
 Also you can find the same antique Christofle Sugar Sifter Spoon at the French Ministère de la Culture.
 Scroll down to number 26 for about the same piece with mention that it is from the 2nd half of the 19th century.
 These designs are still from Charles Christofle, hence the C C hallmark with his initials (see the closeup on this antique sifter spoon all the way down).
 Poor Charles died at the age of 58, only 5 years after Emperor Napoleon III appointed Charles Christofle official purveyor to the court.
 You can read about the Christofle Heritage.
 By the way, this 'Filet' pattern is still available from Christofle in a new style, that also looks like the old 'Violon' violin shape.
-See the Christofle Chinon .
+See the Christofle Chinon.
+See link further down below...

 The beautifully pierced French Christofle sugar sifter spoon, together with some of my private collection.